WitheredKnights/riseCrack/README.md

  ### Step 2 : Extraction
  Extract the `RC.zip` file using software such as WinRAR or 7zip
  ### Step 3 : Installation
- Inside the extracted file their will be two folders one is `RiseCrack` put it in your `.minecraft/versions` folder, the other folder is named `libraries` put that just directly into your `.minecraft` folder.
+ Inside the extracted file their will be a folders named `Rise` put it in your `.minecraft/versions` folder.
  ### Step 4
  Open your Minecraft Launcher of choice (TLauncher, official launcher etc.) and in versions find the release that says either `RiseCrack` or `Rise Client 1.8.9`.
 Make sure to add `-noverify` to launcher settings before launching.
 <br>